What is Partial Delete?

-The intention with Partial Delete is to delete all personal information connected to the survey respondents.
-You could call it an anonymization of sorts but instead of just hiding the identity of the respondents you will remove the identity of the respondent completely from the answer.
-This is the main difference between the already existing function called Anonymous results that can be found in the survey settings for each individual survey.
+The purpose of Partial Delete is to delete all personal information connected to the survey respondents.
+You could call it an anonymization of sorts but instead of just hiding the identity of the respondents, that data will be removed completely from the answer.
+This is in contrast to the Anonymous results function, which is available in the settings for each, individual survey.

 Where do I find it?

 There are two different locations to manage partial deletes: